-Canon 5DS R versus Nikon D810
+Canon 5DS R vs Nikon D810

 The Canon EOS 5DS R and the Nikon D810 are two professional cameras that were revealed to the public, respectively, in February 2015 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon has a resolution of 50.3 megapixels, whereas the Nikon provides 36.2 MP.

 Body comparison: Canon 5DS R vs Nikon D810